Kamilla-Debona/distributed-biometric-platform/docs/decisions/ADR-001-initial-architecture.md

 - Additional upfront design effort
 - Higher architectural complexity in exchange for long-term flexibility
 - Rich domain modeling is required for biometric concepts such as subjects, templates, probe samples, identification candidates, and ranking
+- Clients must handle eventual consistency for asynchronous workflows
+- Additional complexity is introduced by background processing and workflow state transitions